ivankirev13/Random-walks-and-Gambler-s-ruin/README.md

 The random_walk_2D_grid_animation.py file is once again a simulation on a grid, but this time we create an animation of the process.

 The random_walk_2D_animation.py creates an animation of a simulation of a 2D random walk, where we can move on an arbitraty point in the plane within radius one of the previous point.

+## 3D Random walk

+There are 3 files.
+The random_walk_3D_grid.py file creates a simulation of a 3D random walk where on each step we can only move to a neighbor on the grid.

+The random_walk_3D_grid_animation.py file is once again a simulation on a grid, but this time we create an animation of the process.

+The random_walk_3D_animation.py creates an animation of a simulation of a 3D random walk, where we can move on an arbitraty point in the plane within radius one of the previous point.